Get insider access

 When it matters: Movies from streaming native apps (Netflix, Amazon TV, etc.).

 The test to see if a TV removes judder from native apps is a bit more complicated, but the process the TV has to go through to remove judder from a native app is the same as a 24p source.
-We open a native app on the TV for our test and watch a movie (usually a Marvel movie on Netflix).
+We open a native app on the TV for our test and watch a movie.
 We set up our high-speed camera in front and record video at 240 frames per second.
 We watch the video in slow motion and check if each frame is held for ten frames of the camera's video.
-If it is, it means the TV removes 24p judder, but if each frame is on for an uneven amount of time, it means it can't remove judder.
+If it is, it means the TV removes 24p judder, but if the frame time is uneven, with some frames held static for longer, it means the TV can't remove judder from the native apps.

 Additional Information

-It's a fairly straightforward process for a TV to remove judder from 24p sources or native apps because it receives a 24p signal directly.
+So, in the above case, how do 60Hz TVs actually display a 24p signal without judder?
+When displaying content from a 24p source or a native app, it's actually pretty easy for a 60Hz TV to remove judder.
 A 60Hz TV will either drop its refresh rate down to 48Hz or slightly increase it to 72Hz so it can multiply the frames by an even number.
 TVs can't drop down to 24Hz, which explains why it still has to increase the frame rate to match either 48Hz or 72Hz.
 It's easy for 120Hz TVs to remove 24p judder because they display each frame five times.

-Removing 24p judder from a 60Hz TV like a streaming box or cable box is more complicated.
+Removing 24p judder from a 60Hz TV, like a streaming box or cable box, is more complicated than the 24p scenario mentioned above.
 Firstly, the TV needs to recognize that it's playing a 24p film, then it adjusts itself to remove judder.
 Since the incoming video has a 3:2 pulldown and the TV can't change that, it either switches to a 48Hz or 72Hz refresh rate, then it either multiplies or triples every frame to remove the judder.
 We don't have a way of knowing which technique the TV is using since we would need a high-speed camera and have to check to see how many times it's refreshing.
-It's not necessary because we only want to know if the TV removes judder or not.
+It's not necessary because we only want to know if the TV removes judder.

 Judder vs stutter

-Each of the major TV brands uses different settings names to remove judder, so we've listed them below.
-These settings are valid for the 2021 models, but the settings haven't changed much over the years.
+Each major TV brand uses different settings names to remove judder, so we've listed them below.
+These settings are valid for the 2024 models, but the settings haven't changed much over the years.
 If you're unsure about the judder-free setting, it usually has Film, Cinema, or Theatre in the name.
-Keep in mind that some TVs have De-Judder or Judder Reduction settings, but these control the motion interpolation feature.
+Some TVs have De-Judder or Judder Reduction settings, but these control the motion interpolation feature.

-LG: Enable Cinema Screen.
-Note that their OLEDs can't remove judder if the BFI feature is flickering at 60Hz.
+LG: Enable Real Cinema.
+Note that their OLEDs can't remove judder if the BFI feature is enabled without adding motion interpolation.

 TCL: No additional settings are required.

 Depending on your source, you can also adjust the settings to send a 24p signal directly instead of a 60p signal, making it easier for the TV to remove judder.
-For example, in the video settings on Apple TV, you can select which resolution and refresh rate you want to use; select the one with 24Hz.
-If you have other devices go through their settings menu to see if there's anything related to it.
+For example, in the video settings on Apple TV, you can select the Match Frame Rate feature.
+This will automatically adjust the output resolution to match the content you're playing, so if you watch a movie, it'll adjust the output to 24p.
+If you have other devices, go through their settings menu to see if there's anything related to it.

 Conclusion